BUPT-GAMMA/CGBridge/README.md

 - **Download Raw Data:**

   - **Code Summarization:** Download the [CodeSearchNet](https://github.com/github/CodeSearchNet) dataset (Python subset).
-  - **Code Translation:** Download the [XLCost](https://github.com/reddy-lab-code-research/XLCoST) dataset (Python-Java pair).
+  - **Code Translation:** Download the [XLCoST](https://github.com/reddy-lab-code-research/XLCoST) dataset (Python-Java pair).

   Place the raw dataset files into their respective task directories, for example: `tasks/summarization/code_datasets/` and `tasks/translation/code_datasets/`.

 - **Refine Source Data:**
   To ensure the quality of our source data, we performed a refinement step.
 This process is crucial for training a high-performing model but is also resource-intensive.

   - **For Summarization:** We used the `tasks/summarization/summary_refinement.py` script to generate high-quality docstrings for code snippets.
-The prompt used is detailed in our paper's Appendix D.1 and can also be found in our stage 3 configuration files (e.g., `configs/stage3_configs/summ-*.yaml`).
+The prompt used is detailed in the appendix of our paper and can also be found in the Stage 3 configuration files (e.g., `configs/stage3_configs/summ-*.yaml`).
   - **For Translation:** We used the `tasks/translation/format_code.py` script to correct syntax and format the code, ensuring its functional correctness and executability.

 ### 5. Experiment Environment